winnieau/Thermostat3/README.md

 To Run Locally
 ---
-* In your terminal cd into your preferred directory and run git clone https://github.com/winnieau/Thermostat3.git
+* In your terminal, cd into your preferred directory and run git clone https://github.com/winnieau/Thermostat3.git
 * Then in your terminal run open Thermostat.html